OSGeo/gdal/doc/source/drivers/raster/vrt.rst

 Introduction
 ------------

-The VRT driver is a format driver for GDAL that allows a virtual GDAL dataset to be composed from other GDAL datasets with repositioning, and algorithms potentially applied as well as various kinds of metadata altered or added.
+The VRT driver (Virtual Raster Tables) is a format driver for GDAL that allows a virtual GDAL dataset to be composed from other GDAL datasets with repositioning, and algorithms potentially applied as well as various kinds of metadata altered or added.
 VRT descriptions of datasets can be saved in an XML format normally given the extension .vrt.

 The VRT format can also describe :ref:`gdal_vrttut_warped` and :ref:`gdal_vrttut_pansharpen`